kansasgis/NG911/Doc_Online/ValidationTools.md

 Running *Validation scripts*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools”, expand the toolbox, then expand the toolset called “Validation Tools.”
+1. Navigate to the toolset called “Validation Tools.”
 Use the tools in the numerical order presented with the following guidelines.

 2. In the “Geodatabase” parameter, select the geodatabase of data to be checked.